Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO

-The result of these diagrams is given by the finite expressions of Eq.~(\ref{eq:effpar}) (supplemented by the SUSY--electroweak corrections originating from charged higgsino exchange to the bottom-Yukawa couplings) after rotation of the fields in the current-eigenstate basis to the mass eigenstates.
-These expressions are not renormalized since there is no tree-level coupling of bottom and strange quarks proportional to $A_q$ or $\mu$.
+This results in the finite expressions of Eqs.~(\ref{eq:effparb}, \ref{eq:effpars}) (supplemented by the SUSY--electroweak corrections originating from higgsino, wino and bino exchange to the bottom-Yukawa couplings) after transforming the fields from current-eigenstates to the mass eigenstates.
+These contributions are not renormalized at NLO due to the absence of tree-level bottom and strange couplings involving $A_q$ or $\mu$.